 So, what makes a halibut steak such a spectacular cut of fish?
 Similar to how a bone-in rib eye steak is packed with flavor thanks to the presence of the bone, a halibut steak is also extra flavorful for the same reason.
 And because this mild white fish is so versatile, it can be prepared in a wide variety of ways, from broiled and baked, to grilled, pan-fried or poached.

 There are so many options and so many simple ways to cook a halibut steak that you can’t really go wrong.
-Here are 7 ways to work with halibut steaks, all of which are sure to satisfy your taste buds and elevate your at-home seafood game forever.
+Here are 7 ways to work with halibut steaks, all of which are sure to satisfy your taste buds and elevate your seafood game forever — all from the comfort of your own kitchen!

 1. Baked Halibut Steaks

 This baked halibut is a hearty dish but is also incredibly light and seriously healthy.
 The fish steaks aren’t even seasoned or marinated, so it’s a great quick and easy meal to whip up in just 15 minutes.
-First you sauté the veggies seasoned simply with salt, pepper, olive oil, garlic and basil.
-The halibut steaks are then smothered with the prepared veggies and baked for 15 minutes, or until done.
+First,sauté the veggies seasoned simply with salt, pepper, olive oil, garlic and basil.
+The halibut steaks are then smothered with the prepared veggies and baked for 15 minutes, or until cooked through.
 You can check the fish by making sure it flakes easily with a fork and it is almost completely opaque in the center.

 2. Roasted Halibut Steaks with Nectarine Chutney